Must you be thinking about landscape compositions at home and that too practice? This guy needs some rest!

-Because it’s a human tendency to imagine things in pairs.
-Our mind tends to complete the things if we see an unpair or individual.
+Because it’s a human tendency to imagine things in pairs, our mind tends to complete the items if we see an unpair or individual.

-The motive is to make the viewers imagine what the image is all about and make them think as hard as we can.
+The motive is to make the viewers imagine what the image is all about and think as hard as possible.

-The next composition is the Rule of Space, it merely means to give space to the subject in the direction it will go ahead.
+The following Composition is the Rule of Space; it merely means to give Space to the subject in the direction it will go ahead.

-For Rule of Space, I had used a toy that I used to play as a small kid.
-You can clearly see by looking at the image below that the toy is moving ahead and the mind already imagined the toy crossing the frame.
+For Rule of Space, I used a toy that I used to play with as a small kid.
+The image below shows that the toy is moving ahead, and the mind has already imagined the toy crossing the frame.

 # Rule of Space Composition in the Landscape Image

 You can see below an image with a person walking in a direction.
-The mind imagines by looking at the image that okay, this person is walking downhill and will soon reach his mark.
+The mind imagines by looking at the idea that this person is walking downhill and will soon reach his mark.

 5. Negative Space

-Negative Space means leaving a part of the frame wide open so that it can portray what’s happening on the other side of an object.
-Leaving space gives the object to widen breathe in the frame.
+Negative Space means leaving a part of the frame wide open to portray what’s happening on the other side of an object.
+Leaving Space gives the thing to appear more comprehensive in the frame.

-Such in the cases of the sky, trees that were left plain with negative space composition.
+Such as, in the sky cases, trees are left plain with negative space composition.

-Leading lines takes the viewer’s eye from starting till the end.
-The line could be any line, it can be small, wide, thin, etc.
+Leading lines takes the viewer’s eye from starting to the end.
+The line could be any line; it can be small, wide, thin, etc.

-The main motive of the lines is to simply indulge the viewer’s attention and guide them through the lines.
+The main motive of the lines is to indulge the viewer’s attention and guide them through the bars.

-In the image below, I had tried to explain using two bedsheets as lines (remembered, it could be any line) that guides towards the bottle.
-I hope that the leading lines’ composition is quite clear.
+In the image below, I had tried to explain using two bedsheets as lines (remembered, it could be any line) that guide towards the bottle.
+I hope that the top lines’ Composition is quite clear.

 7. “S” Curves

-Suppose you are standing at a certain place situated on a height and when you look down a road could be seen.
-That road could form a straight line if you are standing on a foot over, that road could form an “S” shape curve or zig-zag from the mountains.
+Suppose you are standing at a particular place situated on a height and when you look down a road could be seen.
+That road could form a straight line if you are standing on a foot; that road could create an “S” shape curve or zig-zag from the mountains.

-Practicing it one by one on a daily or alternate basis will make you see the images in a different way thereafter.
-You will always be going to find yourself seeing the images like never before.
+Practicing it one by one daily or alternate basis will make you see the images differently after that.
+However, you will always find yourself visiting the photos like never before.